Geomagnetic Storm Tracker

 1. Check Storm Level

 Look at the current G-level above.
 G1-G2 means aurora at high latitudes.
-G3+ means mid-latitude aurora — check if your city is in the visibility zone.
+G3+ means mid-latitude aurora, so check whether your city is in the visibility zone.

 2. Find Your City